 Martin Szyld completed his PhD in 2015 from the University of Buenos Aires, Argentina, where he also worked as a postdoctoral fellow with Eduardo Dubuc.
-Starting in February 2020 he will be at Dalhousie University working with Dorette Pronk.
+He has been working at Dalhousie University with Dorette Pronk.
 His main research interests are in topos theory and in higher category theory.

 Abraham Westerbaan obtained his doctorate in 2019 from the Radboud University.
 His research revolves around the use of von Neumann algebras to make (categorical) models for quantum programming languages.
 In his spare time he enjoys rock climbing.
-He will be working with Peter Selinger at Dalhousie University from September 2020 onwards.
+He was working with Peter Selinger at Dalhousie University from September 2020.